go-corelibs/rxp/README.md

 # Notice

-This is the v0.1.x series with major scaffolding still present, specifically the Config and MatchState structures.
-This version is being published for the purpose of documenting the evolution to the pending rxp v1.x release.
+This is the v0.1.x series with major scaffolding still present (stuff devs write just to get things working before refining and optimizing work).

+This version is being published for the purpose of documenting the evolution of rxp over time.

 # Installation